 Of course, this has no interest, but then for most people, the need to have a maintaining balance is the barrier to entry preventing them from having a checking account.

 Even better, Huntington offers checking accounts which double as an ATM account.
 Considering they have 1,800 ATMs, this is a reliable network from which to get money.

-Huntington National Bank also offers compelling business checking account options.
-Their Unlimited Plus Business Checking and Unlimited Business Checking accounts offer $500 and $400 bonuses for opening accounts, respectively.
+Huntington National Bank also offers compelling business checking account options, including Business Checking 100, Unlimited Business Checking, and Unlimited Plus Business Checking, respectively.

 If you’re in the market for a Business Checking account, you’d do well to look into these options.

 Huntington Bank Home Loans and Personal Loans